Geoffrey Gurrumul Yunupingu: 1971–1989: Early life

-Career (1989–2017)
+1989–2017: Career

 In 1989, at the age of 18, Yunupingu joined Yothu Yindi as a multi-instrumentalist and backing vocalist, notably contributing to their 1991 album, Tribal Voice.
 He left the group in 1995 to live full-time on Elcho Island and later co-founded and co-led the Saltwater Band, which was active from 1999 to 2009.
 His first solo album, Gurrumul, was released in 2008, debuting at No. 69 on the ARIA Charts and No. 1 on the independent chart.
 Gurrumul peaked at No. 3 on the ARIA Charts.
 The album was certified triple platinum.
 Yunupingu's friend Michael Hohnen produced the album and was his translator, collaborator and confidant.
 Critics heaped praise on the singer, describing his voice as having "transcendental beauty".
 Elton John, Sting and Björk were among his fans.
 The money he made was largely shared with his family, following the Aboriginal tradition of sharing wealth.
 He did not generally give interviews, instead relying on Hohnen to speak for him, following a Yolŋu custom that dictated that Yunupingu's role was only to sing, while his elders spoke publicly.
 In a 2009 interview with him and Hohnen, Yunupingu said that he was generally shy but more comfortable playing music, and went on to say: "I don't have much to say to people when I talk.
 That is for other Yolŋu.
 But I can play and sing and tell people things through my songs.
 We have an encyclopedia of stories ready to tell people, if they want to listen."

 In 2008 Yunupingu was nominated for four ARIA Awards, winning the awards for Best World Music Album and Best Independent Release.
 He also won three Deadlys, winning for Artist of the Year, Album of the Year for Gurrumul and Single of the Year for "Gurrumul History (I Was Born Blind)".